Rarámuri: Environmental factors

 Logging has occurred since the end of the 1800s when the first loggers arrived.
 Later, the liberalization of laws in the 1990s resulted in the exhaustion of resources.
 In 1995, it was declared that "after hundred years of logging, only two percent (300,000 acre) of these unique forests remains", leaving one of the most biologically diverse ecosystems in North America, containing hundreds of medicinal plant, oak and pine species in danger of extinction.
 The Mexican Commission of Solidarity and Defense of Human Rights produced a report in 2000 noting the lack of studies by the government on how lumber production affected the ecosystem.
 Similarly, the North American Free Trade Agreement (NAFTA) boosted foreign investment which resulted in the privatization of communal land and market-based mechanisms of environmental regulation.

-In January 2017, Isidro Baldenegro López (2005 recipient of the Goldman Environmental Prize) a community leader of the Tarahumara, was shot and killed in Mexico.
+In January 2017, Isidro Baldenegro López (2005 recipient of the Goldman Environmental Prize) a community leader of the Rarámuri, was shot and killed in Mexico.
 Baldenegro spent much of his life defending the ancient forests of the Sierra Madre region from the devastating effects of logging.

 Drought has also been affecting the region for ten years and has worsened in recent years.
 During 2011, it was the driest year in Mexico on record, with just 12 in of rain, compared to a historical average of 21 in.
 The most severely hit area was the Sierra Madre region.
 Agricultural losses in Chihuahua are estimated at $25 million; 180,000 cattle have already died as a result of the growing lack of precipitation in the region.

 Due to the lack of water, crops were destroyed and famine spread.
 Combined with the freezing temperatures of a cold front, living conditions have become poor for the Rarámuri.
 Their dependence on the environment worsens the situation, as they lack employment opportunities to generate income in non-farming activities.
 Moreover, increased contact with the outside world might be damaging as it creates dependency.
 These Indigenous people face extreme poverty, as reflected in the Mexican Human Development Index (HDI) which in the Sierra Madre is the lowest in the country: 49.1% below the national average.
 Alberto Herrera, the Mexican director of Amnesty International stated that the Indigenous people in his country have endured "permanent discrimination, exclusion, and marginalization."